strictly-lang/compiler/README.md

     * no integration to css libraries
 - no feature richness
     * the scope of this language is very small and aims to solve only a limited scope

+## State
+This project is currently in its very early stages, the featureset and the apis will change.